 The Royal Society benefits from working closely with teachers when we conduct research, respond to policy consultations and create teaching resources.
-We ask teachers in participating schools to contribute to our work, for example by responding to a consultation, reviewing teaching resources or participating in an event.
+We ask teachers in participating schools and colleges to contribute to our work via a number of ways; responding to consultation surveys, reviewing draft teaching resources or participating in discussion focused events.

-Learn more about the participating schools and colleges in the Associate Schools and Colleges network.
+Find out about the membership application and eligibility criteria if you are keen to join the Associate Schools and Colleges network.